tcwalther/bugreport-mosaicml-streaming-lightning-torchrun/README.md

 This doesn't happen with other datasets.

 This repo reproduces the bug.
-It relies on torch and streaming.
-The issue also occurs on torch 2.7 which ships with a newer version of NCCL.
-To reproduce, start with single node training:
+It compares a torch.data Dataset and a MosaicML streaming dataset, showing that the former works fine while the latter hangs.
+To simplify the multinode training code, we use Pytorch Lightning.

+## Setup

+Run `uv sync`, or if you don't use `uv`, install `lightning`, `mosaicml-streaming` and `torchvision` (the latter for the MNIST dataset we use as an example).

+## Single node

+On single node, everything works fine:

 ```bash
 uv run train_mnist_torchdata.py  # this works fine